 Kennedy may have been able to convince one of the world’s most celebrated poets to attend his inauguration, but not every literary hero was so keen to make the journey to the White House.
 When Kennedy extended a dinner invitation to William Faulkner, the Nobel Prize-winning author politely declined, telling LIFE Magazine: “Why that’s a hundred miles away.
 That’s a long way to go just to eat.”

 15. HE WAS THE SECOND WEALTHIEST PRESIDENT.

-With an estimated net worth of about $1 billion (in today’s dollars) when he took office in 1961, Kennedy has long held the record for the wealthiest president in U.S. history.
-In January, he was knocked into second place when Donald Trump—whose net worth is estimated to be approximately $3.5 billion—took office.
+With an estimated net worth of about $1 billion (in today’s dollars) when he took office in 1961, Kennedy had long held the record for the wealthiest president in U.S. history.
+In 2017, he was knocked into second place when Donald Trump—whose net worth is estimated to be approximately $3.5 billion—took office.

 16. HE DONATED ALL OF HIS SALARY TO CHARITY.

 Given the size of Kennedy’s bank account, he certainly didn’t get into politics for the money.
 In fact, he donated his entire presidential salary to charity, just as he did his congressional salary.

 The Kennedy White House was a bit of a zoo.
 Among the animals that called 1600 Pennsylvania Avenue home during JFK’s administration were five horses, two parakeets, two hamsters, a cat, a rabbit, and five dogs, including a mutt named Pushinka, a gift from Nikita Khrushchev.
 Pushinka was the daughter of Strelka, one of the first dogs in space.

 While the average reader is said to digest words at a rate of about 250 to 300 words per minute, JFK was far from the average reader.
 He could reportedly read about four times faster than that, at a speed of 1200 words per minute.